Best eSIM Providers for Japan Travel

 Japan eSIM FAQs

-How to check if my phone is eSIM compatible?
+How do I check if my phone is eSIM compatible?

 Most newer smartphones will be eSIM compatible, for instance, all Apple devices from the iPhone 11 onwards.
 To check if your Android phone is eSIM compatible, go to Settings → About Phone → SIM Status and look for an eSIM or 'Embedded SIM' mention.
 On Google Pixel phones, navigate to Settings → Network & Internet → press the ‘+’ → Connect to a Mobile Network, and look for a ‘Download a SIM instead?’ option.